-Two new series of lease revenue bonds totaling approximately \$120 million are expected to be issued on behalf of the County either later this year or in 2016.
+In addition, two new series of lease revenue bonds totaling approximately \$120 million are expected to be issued on behalf of the County in 2016.
 These bonds will be secured by rental payments that are limited tax general obligations of the County.